danielacraciun/PulseTrack/README.md

 Assignment for MA course

 ## What does it do? ##
 Log your pulse, then see the stats.
-Get articles on better heart health.
+Helps friends and family also keep track of your heart health.

 ## Requirements ##